 4. Brandt-Daroff Exercises

-- Sit on the edge of your couch or bed.
+- Sit on the edge of a couch or bed.

 - Lie down on your left side.
 As you are going down, turn your head up at a 45-degree angle.
 Try to do both as quickly as possible.